Development of The Elder Scrolls IV: Oblivion: Later releases

 On August 31, "Spell Tomes", adding books with "wondrous and powerful magic spells", to the random loot of fallen foes, was released, for the price of US$1.00 on both the Xbox 360 and the PC.
 Beginning on December 22 and continuing on until the end of the year, Bethesda offered their "Mehrunes Razor" package free of charge, as a sort of holiday gift.
-Oblivion's final content pack, named "Fighter's Stronghold", was released October 15, 2007.
+Oblivions final content pack, named "Fighter's Stronghold", was released October 15, 2007.
 It was free to download in the first week after its release.